MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_volume_assign_level.md

 ## -description

-TBD - EVT_ACX_VOLUME_ASSIGN_LEVEL tells the driver that request to assign the volume level has made???.
+TBD - EVT_ACX_VOLUME_ASSIGN_LEVEL tells the driver that a request to assign the volume level has made???.

 ## -parameters